 3. Take a vacation over the holidays

-You would be surprised how often my clients will tell me that the best time for them to take a vacation is during the holidays, as it can provide a complete escape from the constant daily reminders of spending the holidays without your children.
+You would be surprised how often my clients will tell me that the best time for them to take a vacation is during the holidays, as it can provide a complete escape from the constant daily reminders of single parent life, and of course the fact that you may be spending the holidays without your children.
 Even just a night away can do wonders for refreshing your mind and spirit, so if you have the opportunity to just “get away from it all,” the holidays are a perfect time for that.

 In many respects, the holidays are about giving back and there is no better way to give back than to offer your time to the local charities, food banks and homeless shelters in your community.
 Volunteering to help those less fortunate than yourself can serve the dual function of helping provide hope for someone else who could really use it and reminding you of how much you have to be grateful for.

 5. Surround yourself with your friends and family

 As a single parent, while you may not have your children with you during the holidays, you should not let yourself be without your friends and other family members.
 The holidays are the perfect time for reconnecting with family and friends lost through the years, so don’t be hesitant when it comes to reaching out to others.
 Sometimes reconnecting or just sharing time with old friends and family can warm the heart and mind in ways that can’t be measured.